-In the House of Representatives, the Education Finance and Appropriations Committee handles the Education Budget, and the House Government Finance and Appropriations Committee handles the General Fund.
+In the House of Representatives, the Education Finance and Appropriations Committee and the House Government Finance and Appropriations Committee handle the Education and General Fund budgets respectively.
 The comparable Senate committees are called Finance and Taxation Education and Finance and Taxation General Fund.
 The committees handle both the revenue and appropriations.